 - Safety lock – Simply puts a machine into a safe, inactive mode to prevent small children from activating it.

-- Slimmer paper entry – Reduces the chance of fingers getting pulled into the shredding entry.
+- Slimmer entry – Reduces the chance of fingers getting pulled into the shredding entry.
 Another way to prevent it is to use inflexible material to prevent the opening from widening when under pressure.

 - Safety flap – Covers cutters when the shredder head is removed from the wastebasket to prevent injuries.